-High School Guidance Counsellor Arrested On Rape, Child Porn
+High School Guidance Counselor Arrested On Rape, Child Porn

 A guidance counselor at a Maryland high school has been charged with rape, sexual misconduct with minors, and child porn solicitation, according to a local children’s advocacy center.

-Allen Edward Mitchell, a guidance counsellor at James M. Bennett High School in Wicomico County, Maryland, was arrested on 15 different charges on Jan.
+Allen Edward Mitchell, a guidance counselor at James M. Bennett High School in Wicomico County, Maryland, was arrested on 15 different charges on Jan.
 11, the Wicomico Child Advocacy Center, part of the Wicomico County Department of Social Services, said in a statement.

 The charges include second-degree rape, fourth-degree sex offenses and perverted practice, according to the release.